steinbergmedia/vst3_dev_portal/src/pages/FAQ/Miscellaneous.md

 ## Q: How can I allow to create Symbolic Link on Windows?

-You have to adapt your Windows right access to allow creation of symbolic links for VST3 plug-ins: [Check HERE!](../Getting+Started/Preparation+on+Windows.md)
+You have to adapt your Windows right access to allow creation of symbolic links for VST 3 plug-ins: [Check HERE!](../Getting+Started/Preparation+on+Windows.md)

 ## Q: My generated **VST 3** plug-in is not visible in my preferred host?